 Sierra Leone is one of the poorest countries in the world so you must be prepared to see extreme poverty and a real lack of basic amenities and infrastructure in many areas.
-You need to be flexible when travelling here but people come back enthralled and in love with the people and the country as a whole.
+You need to be flexible when travelling here - go with an open mind and as so often happens, you'll come back enthralled and in love with the people and the country as a whole.

 How can I contribute to the local economy and conservation programmes?